Of Mice and Men: Themes

 Regarding human interaction, the evil of oppression and abuse is a theme that is illustrated through Curley and Curley's wife.
 Curley uses his aggressive nature and superior position in an attempt to take control of his father's farm.
 He constantly reprimands the farm hands and accuses some of fooling around with his wife.
 Curley's Napoleon complex is evidenced by his threatening of the farm hands for minuscule incidents.
 Curley's wife, on the other hand, is not physically but verbally manipulative.
 She uses her sex appeal to gain some attention, flirting with the farm hands.
 According to the Penguin Teacher's Guide for Of Mice and Men, Curley and Curley's wife represent evil in that both oppress and abuse the migrants in different ways.

 Fate is felt most heavily as the characters' aspirations are destroyed when George is unable to protect Lennie (who is a real danger).
 Steinbeck presents this as "something that happened" or as his friend coined for him "non-teleological thinking" or "is thinking", which postulates a non-judgmental point of view.

 Of Mice and Men can be associated with the idea that inherent limitations exist and despite all the squirming and struggling, sometimes the circumstances of one's existence limits their capacity to live the fairy tale lives they wish to.
-Even the title of the novel itself references this "the title is, of course, a fragment from the poem lay Robert Burns, which gives emphasis to the idea of the futility of human endeavor or the vanity of human wishes".
+Even the title of the novel itself references this "the title is, of course, a fragment from the poem by Robert Burns, which gives emphasis to the idea of the futility of human endeavor or the vanity of human wishes".

 Animals play a role in the story as well; the heron shifts from a beautiful part of the scenery from the beginning of the novel to a predator near the end.
 The ending chapter has the heron return, preying upon snakes that get too curious in a repetitive nature, symbolic of the dreams of men constantly being snatched away.